mdoryammilwalrus/scratchattach-node/README.md

 **You also need to have NodeJS installed on your device.**
 *Download NodeJS here if you don't have it: https://nodejs.org*

-The project is maintained by TimMcCool: https://scratch.mit.edu/users/TimMcCool/
+The project was made by TimMcCool for Python and ported to NodeJS by me

 # Installation